3dim-computational-imaging/3dim-website/content/_index.md

       title: Sponsored Research
       subtitle: 'Past and Present'
       text: |
         The work shown on this website has been generously funded by the agencies and industry partners listed below.
-Prof. Willomitzer was directly awarded funding as Principal Investigator (PI) or Co-Principal Investigator (Co-PI) from NSF, OPTICA, Meta, Texas Instruments, NCMS, NEH, and MAGNA.
+Prof. Willomitzer was directly awarded funding as Principal Investigator (PI) or Co-Principal Investigator (Co-PI) from NSF, NEH, NCMS, OPTICA, Meta, Texas Instruments, Amazon, and MAGNA.
         {{<figure library="true" src="Sponsored_all.jpg" width="800">}}
     design:
       columns: '2'